China's Xi says to commit 8,000 troops for U.N. peacekeeping force

 China would give "favourable consideration" to future U.N. requests for more Chinese engineering, transport and medical staff, but operations' "exit strategies need to be timely formulated and executed", Xi said.

-Obama, who held tetchy summit talks with Xi last week in Washington, shook his hand vigorously as he left the podium on Monday.
+Obama, who held tense summit talks with Xi last week in Washington, shook his hand vigorously as he left the podium on Monday.

 OPERATIONAL EXPERIENCE